 With the increased popularity of VPNs has come an increased number of VPN providers vying for your business.
 That makes finding the best one to suit your needs difficult.
 To help you sort out the right provider for you, we’ve committed to extensive research and testing of VPN services that cater to Mac owners.

 If nothing but the best will do, check out our routinely updated list of category leaders.

 If you prefer to do your own shopping, we’ve got your back there, too: Each of the VPNs we test is thoroughly reviewed, allowing you to make an informed decision on which one to throw your money at.
 See complete summaries of our picks, and our full list of reviews below.

-Update 5/23/19 to include our review of Hide.me, which makes the right privacy promises and offers fair pricing, but is just middling when it comes to speed.
+Update 6/3/19 to include our review of F-Secure’s Freedome VPN, which isn’t the fastest or cheapest option, but it does have the backing of a reputable security company.
 Scroll to the bottom of this article for links to all of our VPN reviews.

 Best VPN overall for Mac

 NordVPN offers above-average data encryption to keep their subscribers’ data safe while tunneling.
 It’s got a large network of servers, too: over 3,000 servers spread across more than 60 countries, allowing you to spoof a wide number of locations and avoid server congestion.

 Moreover, its software interface is easy to use, making even new VPN users feel like online-privacy experts.
 While it’s not perfect, NordVPN gets more right than any of the other VPN providers we’ve tested so far.